marzelwidmer/legacy-blog-marzelwidmer.github.io/_posts/2019/2019-08-28-openshift-delivey-pipeline.md

 ```

 ## Add Role To Group <a name="AddRoleToGroup"></a>
-That we can pull our image from 'testing' and 'production' environment from the 'development' registry.
+That we can pull our image from `testing` and `production` environment from the `development` registry.
 This are needed for pulling the Images across the projects.
 ```
 oc policy add-role-to-group system:image-puller system:serviceaccounts:testing  \
         -n development